spencer-goergen/HCI/spec.md

     - returns a pandas dataframe or error string

 - def draw_graph(unsure (?)):
-    - draws graph from the dataframe into a simple line ploot
+    - draws graph from the dataframe into a simple line plot
     - needs to also update the graph legend